Skip to main content

 Scenario Overview

-Let's say you're running an aggressive quanta G-type strategy and wish to dynamically adjust the strategy's bounds continually, to a zone that's 10% around an EMA.
+Assume you're running an aggressive Quanta G-type strategy and want bounds set to a 10% band around an EMA.

 autoconfig.json Configuration